Quantizing time: Interacting clocks and systems: Abstract

 \section{Abstract}

 This article generalizes the conditional probability interpretation of time in which time evolution is realized through entanglement between a clock and a system of interest.
 This formalism is based upon conditioning a solution to the Wheeler-DeWitt equation on a subsystem of the Universe, serving as a clock, being in a state corresponding to a time $t$.
 Doing so assigns a conditional state to the rest of the Universe $\ket{\psi_S(t)}$, referred to as the system.
 We demonstrate that when the total Hamiltonian appearing in the Wheeler-DeWitt equation contains an interaction term coupling the clock and system, the conditional state $\ket{\psi_S(t)}$ satisfies a time-nonlocal Schr\"{o}dinger equation in which the system Hamiltonian is replaced with a self-adjoint integral operator.
+This time-nonlocal Schr\"{o}dinger equation is solved perturbatively and three examples of clock-system interactions are examined.
+One example considered supposes that the clock and system interact via Newtonian gravity, which leads to the system's Hamiltonian developing corrections on the order of $G/c^4$ and inversely proportional to the distance between the clock and system.